karrioapi/karrio/sdk/extensions/canadapost/README.md

-# purplship.canadapost
+# karrio.canadapost

-This package is a Canada Post extension of the [purplship](https://pypi.org/project/purplship) multi carrier shipping SDK.
+This package is a Canada Post extension of the [karrio](https://pypi.org/project/karrio) multi carrier shipping SDK.

 ## Requirements